Anthony Duclair: Arizona Coyotes

 On March 1, 2015, while playing with the Remparts, Duclair was traded to the Arizona Coyotes (along with John Moore and two draft picks) in exchange for Keith Yandle and Chris Summers.

 Arizona Coyotes general manager Don Maloney confirmed fan speculation by stating that he acquired Duclair from the New York Rangers in the hopes that he would develop line chemistry with a rookie Arizona already possessed, Max Domi.
 This was due to the fact that during the 2015 World Junior Ice Hockey Championship, Duclair and Domi both showed visible chemistry and were key components in leading Canada to gold.

 On October 14, 2015, Duclair scored his first career NHL hat-trick in a 4–0 shutout win against the Anaheim Ducks.
 Fellow rookie Max Domi pitched in a goal of his own and an assist on one of Duclair's goals.
 In Duclair's first full season in the NHL, he developed instant line chemistry with Domi, earning the duo the nickname "The Killer D's".

-On January 19, 2017, Duclair was demoted to the team's American Hockey League (AHL) affiliate, the Tucson Roadrunners, due to a lack of production.
+On January 19, 2017, Duclair was demoted to the team's AHL affiliate, the Tucson Roadrunners, due to a lack of production.
 On March 3, 2017, he returned to the Coyotes.

 On January 4, 2018, it was reported that Duclair had requested to be traded from the Coyotes.